Home

 Motivation

-If you are a developer using multiple types of databases in your application and are considering deploying both your application and databases on K8s for cost or efficiency reasons, you will need to find suitable operators for each database.
-Learning the different operators and their APIs will introduce a significant learning curve and time costs, not to mention the effort required to maintain them.
+If you are a developer using multiple types of databases in your application and are considering deploying both your application and databases on K8s for cost or efficiency reasons, you need to find suitable operators for each database.
+Learning so many different operators and their APIs introduces a significant learning curve and time costs, not to mention the effort required to maintain them.

 What is KubeBlocks